 Find Your Inner Peace

-Elephants are featured in all kinds of artwork, literature, and national emblems.
-Thai temples are often ordained with gold and elephant imagery to symbolize prosperity, and Thai propsperity is often more spiritual than literal.
+Elephants are featured in all kinds of artwork and literature.
+Thai temples are often ordained with gold and elephant imagery to symbolize prosperity, which is more spiritual than literal.
 You can find elephant paintings in the temple Wat Phra That Doi Suthep

 , known for its dragon-shaped staircase that leads you up to a golden stupa with a view of Chiang Mai city.